Prosecution of Syrian civil war criminals: Syrian courts

 However, there have been some steps made by the transitional government towards criminal prosecution for alleged war criminals.
 In May 2025, Al-Sharaa announced the establishment of the National Commission for Transitional Justice, a move welcomed by multiple international human rights organizations, while criticism has been drawn for only focusing on crimes committed by Assad regime officials, excluding victims of abuse by non-state actors during the civil war.

+On 11 August 2026, the Fourth Criminal Court in Damascus sentenced Bashar al-Assad, his brother Maher al-Assad, former defense minister Fahd Jassem al-Freij and five other officials to death in absentia—except for former head of the Political Security Directorate in Daraa and his first cousin Atef Najib, who was put on trial.
+They were convicted of premeditated murder, torture and crimes against humanity committed during the Syrian Civil War.

+Following the ruling, a crowd gathered outside the court buildings, holding images of some of the people who had been killed under the Assad regime.
+There were spontaneous scenes of applause and chanting, while cars driving past, sounded their vehicle horns in support of the court's verdict.
+The week after Bashar's trial, his cousin Wassim al-Assad was also condemned to death.
+A former leader in pro-government militias, Wassim had been found guilty of multiple murders as well as torture and deprivation of liberty.

+At another trial, Ahmad Badreddin Hassoun, the former Grand Mufti of Syria under the Assad regime, was prosecuted on charges of incitement to murder, abuse of his office, "justifying" violence, and complicity in war crimes and crimes against humanity.
+Hassoun's teachings had been used by the regime to justify attacks on civilian areas and provide a religious basis for its military operations.
+Hassoun was convicted after a six-day trial and sentenced to life imprisonment on 24 August 2026.

 International courts

-Richard Haass has argued that one way to encourage top-level defections is to "threaten war-crimes indictments by a certain date, say, August 15, for any senior official who remains a part of the government and is associated with its campaign against the Syrian people.
-Naming these individuals would concentrate minds in Damascus."

-Nevertheless, it remains unlikely in the short term, and some would argue this is a blessing in disguise, since this precludes the ICC's involvement while the conflict is still raging, a development that would arguably only increase the Assad government's violent obstinacy.
-The "United States cannot halt or reverse the militarization of the Syrian uprising, and should not try.
-What the United States can usefully do is manage this militarization by working with other governments, especially Syria's neighbors in the region, to try to shape the activities of armed elements on the ground in a manner that will most effectively increase pressure on the regime".

-On 22 December 2016, with 105 votes in favour and 15 against, with 52 abstentions, the United Nations General Assembly has voted to establish an "independent panel to assist in the investigation and prosecution of those responsible for war crimes or crimes against humanity in Syria".
+On 22 December 2016, with 105 votes in favour and 15 against, with 52 abstentions, the United Nations General Assembly voted to establish an "independent panel to assist in the investigation and prosecution of those responsible for war crimes or crimes against humanity in Syria".